jedinym/sqc-text/main.typ

 #footnote[Command Line Interface] application and a small Python library.

 == MolProbity <section-molprobity>
-_MolProbity_ is the single validation tool used in this thesis.
+MolProbity is the single validation tool used in this thesis.
 It provides evaluation of atomic model quality for biomacromolecules @molprobity[p.
 12].
 The current maintainers are the Richardson Laboratory of Duke University.
 Its source code can be found in their GitHub repository
 #footnote[https://github.com/rlabduke/MolProbity].
 The repository also contains
-a short guide on how to install _MolProbity_, however, the guide and installation scripts are rather outdated and require some refactoring for use on a modern system.
+a short guide on how to install MolProbity, however, the guide and installation scripts are rather outdated and require some refactoring for use on a modern system.

-_MolProbity_ was chosen because, unlike other tools in the PDB validation pipeline, it is freely available and provides multiple validations in a single package.
+MolProbity was chosen because, unlike other tools in the PDB validation pipeline, it is freely available and provides multiple validations in a single package.